IWPR-PNNL/flow-downstream/docs/us_sample_methodology/agriculture.md

 #### Texas interbasin transfer Methodology

-To calculate the total interbasin transfer flows in each texas county, the total intake in acre-feet per year was converted to meters per second cubed (1 acre-ft = 25,568 mps^3).
-The cubic meters per second was then converted to million gallons per day (1 mps^3 = 22.82 mgd).
-Each value in the Texas interbasin transfer data is associated with two counties (source and target county).
-Given a lack of more detailed data, it is assumed that half of the water flow and half of the subsequent energy required is split evenly between the two counties.
+To calculate the total interbasin transfer flows in each Texas county, information from the Texas Water Development Board historical municipal water flow data was used.
+The data tracks self-supply and purchased water supplies for counties in Texas and tracks their source and used county.
+To track interbasin transfer flows, only flows that occured between different counties in the year 2015 were included.
+A small number of data rows had missing values for the source county, these data points were removed from the dataset.

+The difference in elevation between counties is used in the formula to calculate required pumping power to transfer water.
+Elevation data for each of the counties was taken from USGS's GNIS dataset [16] for the state of Texas.
+The dataset tracks elevation for a variety of locations within counties.
+The average elevation for all items included in the dataset for each county was assumed as the elevation for that county.
+The difference in elevation between the source and target counties was calculated.
+Only transfers that were delivered to a higher elevation were included in the dataset on the assumption that water deliveries to lower elevations would be predominantly gravity-based.
+Note that the USGS elevation dataset and associated county FIPS codes have been added into the same datafile as the water transfer data from the Texas Water Development Board and these were not included in the original water data file.

+Water flows were provided on a gallons/year basis.
+This was converted to million gallons per day.

 #### Western States interbasin transfer Methodology

-Interbasin transfer flows were available for the states of Idaho, California, Arizona, Utah, Washington, Nevada, Colorado, Oregon, Montana, New Mexico, and Wyoming.
+Interbasin transfer flows were available for the states of Idaho, California, Arizona, Utah, Washington, Nevada, Colorado, Oregon, Montana, New Mexico, and Wyoming in Tidwell et al. [2].
 Most rows in the dataset provided water flow values on a cubic feet per second basis, which were converted to mgd (1 cfs = 0.646317 mgd).
 For rows that did not provide cfs, acre-ft per year were provided and converted to mgd using the same methodology as the Texas calculation described above.

 ### Water Supply Imports (Reclaimed wastewater)